Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Conclusions

-where the effective couplings such as $c_1$ are unknown.
-As such it would be interesting to apply the positivity bounds techniques developed in \cite{PhysRevD.96.081702, deRham2017, deRham2019} in order to determine if this theory has a chance of UV completion.
-Further it would be of interest to generalise the coupling $\phi$ to $f(\phi)$, with a different coupling function $g(\phi)$ for the Maxwell field.
+We should note that we have not included rotation in our calculations, but it would be interesting to generalise our results to include rotating black holes since most astrophysical black holes rotate.
+An investigation of this kind has been carried out for Einstein-Dilaton-Gauss-Bonnet gravity in \cite{PhysRevD.90.044066} and for a massive complex scalar field in \cite{PhysRevLett.112.221101}.
+It would also be of interest to generalise the coupling $\phi$ to $f(\phi)$, with a different coupling function $g(\phi)$ for the Maxwell field.
 Finally, it would be interesting to treat the full system as a perturbation from the Schwarzschild metric, as in (\ref{35a}), in order to assess how closely the near horizon behaviour of the system can be modelled by a perturbative expansion in small $\alpha, \beta$.